 |wet writer||A pen whose nib is adjusted to produce a heavy flow of ink (but not necessarily a broad line) that dries very slowly.
 Extremely wet writers are prone to produce feathering or bleeding; and because of copious lubrication from the ink flow, they characteristically write more smoothly than pens adjusted for less flow.
 Contrast with dry writer.
 See also feedback.|

 A trademarked identification device applied to certain Sheaffer’s pens beginning in September 1924.
 The White Dot indicated a lifetime warranty until the U.S. Federal Trade Commission prohibited the offering of a warranty if a fee was charged unless the fee was described in type the same size as, and in close proximity to, the warranty statement itself.
 The White Dot has been applied at various times on the end of the cap (shown below), the side of the cap above the clip, the side of the cap below the clip, the side of the barrel, the back end of the barrel or blind cap, and on the clip.

-An uncommon feed variant (illustrated to the right on a Rose Glow Sovereign and also at turned-up nib on a Marine Green Valiant); used c.
-1939-1940 by Sheaffer, fashioned to Sheaffer’s standard comb-feed design of that period, but made of a white plastic material instead of the usual black hard rubber.
+An uncommon feed variant (illustrated below on a Rose Glow Sovereign and also at turned-up nib on a Marine Green Valiant); used c.
+1939–1940 by Sheaffer, fashioned to Sheaffer’s standard comb-feed design of that period, but made of a white plastic material instead of the usual black hard rubber.
 See also feed, gray feed.

 |white gold||An alloy of gold with at least one white (silvery) metal; has a silver-white color similar to that of platinum.
 18K white gold is used decoratively for pen bodies or furniture, and occasionally instead of rhodium- or palladium-plated yellow gold to make nibs for pens with silver-colored bodies or furniture.
 The most economical white gold contains nickel along with smaller amounts of copper and zinc; but nickel has been linked to allergic dermatitis, and nickel-safe white gold alloys generally use palladium with a smaller amount of silver.
 See also gold.|